JetBrains/Qodana/topics/clang.md

 you can use Python scripts.
 For example, the scripts below use glob patterns and regular expressions that modify paths in the `compile_commands.json` file inside the Docker container of %product%.

-that modify compile_commands.json file in-place from inside the docker container

 <tabs>
     <tab title="Including glob patterns">
         <code-block lang="Python">